slogsdon/php-web-component-ssr/README.md

 # php-ssr-web-components

-> Demo server-side rendering of web components with PHP
+> Demo of a server-side rendering approach for PHP + web components

 ### Features